sanni1244/bikeSales_ds/README.md

 <h3>Project Objectives</h3>

-<b>Exploratory Data Analysis (EDA):</b> Conduct a comprehensive EDA to understand the distribution and relationships between variables within the dataset.
+Exploratory Data Analysis (EDA):Conduct a comprehensive EDA to understand the distribution and relationships between variables within the dataset.

 Demographic Analysis: Investigate how demographic factors such as marital status, gender, income, education, and occupation correlate with bike purchase decisions.